open-power/snap/hardware/README.md

 Specific configurations/preparations for the action may be added via this make process step.

 ## CAPI board support and PSL for image build
-The pre-requisites for the implementation of the FPGA card specific infrastructure for CAPI including the PSL differs for CAPI 1.0 (POWER8) and CAPI 2.0 (POWER9).
+The pre-requisites for the implementation of the FPGA card specific infrastructure for CAPI including the PSL differ for CAPI 1.0 (POWER8) and CAPI 2.0 (POWER9).

 ### POWER8
 The build process expects the environment variable `PSL_DCP` pointing to the PSL design checkpoint